 - Describe the Positive Future State: Recall and reiterate the WHY behind your strategy and goals.
-When you consider those who will be positively impacted by your actions it’s easier to by motivated by and recommit to your original mission.
+When you consider the people your actions will positively impact, it’s easier to be motivated by and recommit to your original mission.
 This works for something as straightforward as reaching a sales quota or as complex as culture change.

 - Consider the Cost of Inaction: Since some people are motivated more by a fear of loss than a possibility of gain, describe the personal and professional cost of not chasing the agreed goal.
-Scare tactics are not an effective or ethical leadership practice, but you do have a responsibility to point out the hazards of inaction or stalled decision-making.
-Strike the right balance and you’ll harness the power of Push, which can complement the compelling Pull generated from step one.
+Scare tactics are not an effective or ethical leadership practice, but you are responsible for pointing out the hazards of inaction or stalled decision-making.
+Strike the right balance, and you’ll harness the power of Push, which can complement the compelling Pull generated from step one.

 - Provide a Comfortable First Step: Even the weariest of warriors can move forward.
-When you’re feeling drained, it’s okay to adjust the pace, but forge ahead with small steps.
-Often simply the act of taking action will reinvigorate people and generate momentum for the wider team.
+Adjusting the pace is okay when you’re feeling drained, but forge ahead with small steps.
+Simply taking action will often reinvigorate people and generate momentum for the wider team.

-You can’t be 100% on all the time.
-Everyone one has low points.
+You can’t be 100% “on” all the time.
+Everyone has low points.
 They are natural and usually brief.
-But even if you’re truly exhausted, see it as an opportunity rather than a weakness.
-It might be the perfect time to hand over the leadership reigns – even temporarily and allow your high potentials a chance to grow.
+But even if you’re genuinely exhausted, see it as an opportunity rather than a weakness.
+It might be the perfect time to hand over the leadership reigns – even temporarily and allow your high-potential employees a chance to grow.

-Displaying vulnerability often makes one stronger.
-It has the compounding effect of strengthening those around you and they rise to the challenge.
-Often times you’ll find yourself reinvigorated by the actions of others and some you never expected.
+Displaying vulnerability can often make one stronger.
+It has the compounding effect of strengthening those around you as they rise to the challenge.
+Often, you’ll find yourself reinvigorated by the actions of others and some you never expected.

 Need a career coach?
 Contact me via www.PlotlineLeadership.com.